Mortgages

 • The mortgage term: The longer the term, the lower your monthly payment, but you’ll pay more in total.

-• The interest rate: A low interest rate is key to lower repayments, and cheaper mortgage costs.
+• The interest rate: A low interest rate is key to lower repayments and cheaper mortgage costs.
+Whether you choose a variable or fixed rate will also impact costs.

 You’ll need to make sure you can sustain the repayments long term, alongside all your other financial commitments.